delmic/odemis/doc/develop/backend-api.rst

         Request a move by a relative amount.
 If the hardware supports it, the driver should move all axes simultaneously, otherwise, axes will be moved sequentially in a non-specified order.
+        Note that if the axis has  :py:attr:`Axis.canUpdate` ``True``, that method will accept the argument ``update``.
+        See the documentation of that attribute for more information.

         :param shift: distance (or angle) that should be moved for each axis.
             If an axis is not mentioned it should not be moved.